This article will show you how to write your first ASP.NET Core application on macOS or Linux.

 For more information see The MVC pattern.

-Developing ASP.NET Core applications on a Mac with Visual Studio Code
+Developing ASP.NET Core applications on a Mac and Linux with Visual Studio Code

-Open the project folder in Visual Studio Code (VS Code).
+Open the project folder in Visual Studio Code (VS Code) and select the Startup.cs file..
 VS Code will prompt to restore the needed project dependencies and add build/debug dependencies.
 Tap Yes to add the build and debug assets and then tap Restore to restore the project dependencies.

 For Restore, alternately, you can run